TEXT: Calculus by James Stewart, 8th edition

 There will be live polls in each class.
-Points will be given for answering the polls and for getting the right answer.
+Points will be given for getting the right answer.

 There are also practice assignments on webassign.
 If you can't access webassign then you can do the problems from the book.
 It is highly recommended that you form a study group and meet with students in your study group atleast once a week.

 There will be 3 tests for 100 points each.
 Best 2 will count